NikhilNarayana/FRC-YouTube-Uploader/README.md

 ##### Queue
 The queue lets you hit submit a bunch of times to queue up jobs that can't be done with one submission such as all of qualifications and all of quarterfinals.
 The queue goes in the order you hit submit so don't worry about fixing your playlists afterwards.
 The top most item in the queue is the one being worked on.

+#### Menu Bar
+This is a bit different if you are on MacOS vs Windows.
+The menu bar is a part of the main window on Windows and it is a part of the native menu bar on MacOS.

+##### Reset Form Values
+Resets the form values to all the default values and resets the form value file.

+##### Remove Youtube Credentials
+Deletes the Youtube credentials and kills the program.
+Killing the program is intentional and necessary.
+You will be prompted for new credentials after you restart the program.

 If you are still in need of assistance, feel free to contact me.